RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: RIS-Enabled las Scenarios

 \subsubsection{{\rm B2)} \textbf{Multi-RIS-Enabled One-Way Sidelink Localization}}

 In the scenario with at least two \acp{ris}, one-way sidelink communications is sufficient to localize both the TX and RX \acp{ue}.
-Assume that one \ac{ue} takes the role of the TX and the other \ac{ue} is the RX.
 With two \acp{ris}, three delay measurements can be obtained between the TX and RX via the \ac{los} and the two \ac{ris} paths.
 However, that would require an optimal joint design of the reflection elements at both \acp{ris} to be able to separate the paths at the RX.
 In addition, once the \ac{ris} paths are separated, we can also estimate the spatial frequency information at each \ac{ris}.
 Thus, those collected measurements can be utilized to estimate the locations of the TX and RX.